Writer. Editor. Gourmet Guide.

 For over a decade Elinor has organized luxury cooking trips to standout destinations in Europe, such as Julia Child's former home in the South of France.
 Or to the much-acclaimed, Michelin-starred Don Alfonso 1890 near Italy’s Amalfi Coast.
 Or to Paris, for behind-the-scenes culinary and cultural adventures on the Left Bank.

-What’s cookin' next?
-Coming up in May 2018, Griffith Gourmet will head back to the Don Alfonso, a Relais & Chateaux boutique hotel — the sixth trip to this “must-visit” destination for food enthusiasts.
+And coming up in May 2018, Griffith Gourmet will head back to the Don Alfonso, a Relais & Chateaux boutique hotel — the sixth trip to this “must-visit” destination for food enthusiasts.
 A secret to the restaurant’s success, proclaims chef-owner Alfonso Iaccarino, is his family’s organic farm, La Peracciole.
 At the end of the Sorrentine Peninsula overlooking Capri, reached only via narrow, twisty roads built by the Romans high on the sun-kissed cliffs, this is the hotel’s fresh-off-the-vine pantry.
 Oranges and lemons, olive trees everywhere, artichokes, fava beans and plump San Marzano tomatoes… ready to be turned lovingly into elegant dishes.
 The family’s slogan is apt: “Quando il cibo è amore,” or when food is love!

 And what an incredible week is planned: 2 gourmet meals -- a Degustazione and a Tradizione; breakfast, too, 3 cooking classes/lunches in the Don Alfonso’s state-of-the-art test kitchen and gloriously fun cultural activities.
 Such as a boat ride over to Capri.